 General Biochemistry II

-Select a minimum of 3 credits from the following courses:3
+Select a minimum of 15 credits (not previously taken) from the following courses or one of the following minors:15

 Bioinformatics and Computational Biology I